 Are you thinking about writing a grant proposal to offset some of the costs?
 There are funds available for many aspects of the dog park process, from planning to implementation.

 Make sure to note that the facility will be ADA compliant (check the ADA requirements).
 ADA compliance is a must with any new park but it’s also very important to mention it when writing your grant request.

 Will fund raising be needed to build the park?
 Or to support the park on an ongoing basis?

-If so will it be donations or the ‘sale’ of items such as bricks, plaques, etc. Consider the use of sponsorships to help offset the cost of pet waste stations and bags.
+If so, will it be donations or the ‘sale’ of items such as bricks, plaques, etc?
+Consider the use of sponsorships to help offset the cost of bags and waste stations for dog parks.

 How Will the Dog Park be Configured

 Will the park be divided for small and large dogs?